 The objectives were as follows: BI must become lower-cost and more efficient, and as a whole be sustainable and upgradable according to the requirements of Gigaset.

 The initial goal was to use a higher-performance and more user-friendly tool to completely replace the existing SAP APO DP/SAP BI IP solution (planning) that Gigaset had been using for sales, turnover and margin planning and, as a second project step, the SAP BW solution (reporting).
-The fragmented planning processes relating to volume planning, the rolling value forecast and annual budget planning were to be merged within a single tool and the processes simplified and harmonized.
-Board, the unified solution for analysis, reporting, forecasting and planning, was selected as the tool for the job.
+The fragmented processes related to volume planning, rolling value forecasting, and annual budget planning were to be merged within a single tool, simplified, and harmonized.
+Board, the unified solution for analysis, reporting, forecasting, and planning, was selected as the tool for the job.

-The long-term goal for the new BI tool was to cover the content of the following areas:
+The long-term goal for the new BI tool was to cover the following areas: